mendozanmartin/GradeMe/README.md

 # Winter-Break-App
 An app created for slackers, designed by slackers.
-This app is meant to be so easy to use that even a 4 year old can use it, not that they even have GPAs.
+This app is meant to be so easy to use that even a 4 year can get around, not that they even have GPAs.

 ## Short description
 We are developing a mobile application that will allow you to store all of your GPAs conveniently.
 This app will include: